Learning Control by Iterative Inversion: Experimental Details

 \subsection{GRU-Based Architecture}

 The single-layer GRU's hidden state size is set to match the flattened intent size of 4096.
-The actor network is comprised of 2 hidden Linear layers of size 4096 and a tanh activation is used.
+As with the GPT-based architecture, the actor network is comprised of 2 hidden layers of size 64 with tanh activations.